 At level three we do not only look at all the states, events and metrics for each single component, but we also look at their interdependencies and significant changes - such as deployments.
 For this you will need an overview of your complete IT stack.
 This is created from existing data from your available tools.
 In order to create this overview you will need to combine data generated by tools such as:

-By creating this IT stack overview, each team is able to view their stack as part of the entire IT stack.
+By creating full stack observability, each team is able to view their stack as part of the entire IT stack.
 This enables teams to find the root cause of a failure not only much easier but also quicker.
 Furthermore, this unified overview helps teams understand and decide which tools they want/need to use.
 This level of Monitoring Maturity is an upgrade for the entire organisation.

 Level 4 - Automated operations with AIOps